Alternative names: Low Blood Sodium Level, Low Sodium, Salt Need, Salt Intake Requirement

-The body continually regulates its handling of sodium.
-When dietary sodium is too high or low, the intestines and kidneys respond to adjust concentrations to normal.
-During the course of a day, the intestines absorb dietary sodium while the kidneys excrete a nearly equal amount of sodium into the urine.
-If a low sodium diet is consumed, the intestines increase their efficiency of sodium absorption, and the kidneys reduce its release into urine.
+When sodium levels are too high or low, the intestines and kidneys respond to adjust concentration back to normal.
+For example, when Hyponatremia occurs (the level of sodium in the blood is too low), the intestines increase their efficiency of sodium absorption, and the kidneys reduce the amount they release into urine.

-Hyponatremia is diagnosed by acquiring a blood sample, preparing plasma, and using a sodium-sensitive electrode for measuring the concentration of sodium ions.
+Hyponatremia is confirmed by acquiring a blood sample, preparing plasma, and using a sodium-sensitive electrode for measuring the concentration of sodium ions.
 Normal blood sodium levels are 136 to 145 milliequivalents per liter (mEq/L) of blood.
 A patient with hyponatremia will have a blood sodium level lower than 136 mEq/L. Some doctors use a lower threshold of 135.

 Severe hyponatremia can be treated by infusing a solution of 5% sodium chloride in water into the bloodstream.
 Moderate hyponatremia due to use of diuretics or an abnormal increase in vasopressin is often treated by instructions to drink less water each day.
 Hyponatremia due to adrenal gland insufficiency is treated with hormone injections.

-When hyponatremia is severe, it is considered a medical emergency that is treated in a hospital.
-Very low plasma sodium levels can result in seizures and coma.
+When hyponatremia is severe, it is considered a medical emergency that is treated in a hospital since very low plasma sodium levels can result in seizures and coma.
 The doctor will slowly increase the blood sodium levels with intravenous (IV) fluids.
 Additional treatment depends upon the underlying cause of hyponatremia.

 If you take diuretics, make sure you have your blood sodium levels checked on a regular basis.
 If you are sick and symptoms include vomiting or diarrhea, follow your doctor's recommendations for replacing lost fluids with clear liquids or electrolyte replacement fluids.
 People who run marathons and train intensely should drink electrolyte replacement fluids to keep sodium levels balanced.